It begins! [Day 1]

 Math is Like…. [first day]

-An activity I have done every semester since I started teaching is one I call “Math is Like….”
+Teaching mathematics is a journey that presents its own set of challenges and rewards.
+One activity that I have incorporated into every semester since I began teaching is what I call “Math is Like…”

 photo-1